-From birth, children are in need of the special care and attention that will eventually shape their development and growth.
+From birth, children need special care and attention that will eventually shape their development and growth.
 Children placed in early childcare institutions such as nursery schools or preschools are usually under the supervision of an early childcare assistant (ECA).
-When given the responsibility of several children, basic healthcare training is definitely helpful to ensure that the basic psychological, physical and educational needs of children are met.
+When given the responsibility of several children, basic healthcare training is helpful to ensure that the basic psychological, physical and educational needs of children are met.
 Take a look at what an early childcare assistant can expect in a day at a nursery school.

 Even before the masses of small children pour into the nursery school, an ECA is preparing for the daily activities that will support and promote their cognitive and physical development.
 The ECA is responsible for creating a safe and clean environment for the children and maintaining all of the equipment and surroundings before they arrive, during their stay, and after their departure.
 Once the children have arrived, the ECA will carry out and monitor various programs and activities including:

 While the ECA is guiding the children through these activities, he/she is also responsible for observing them and assessing their basic abilities, interests, and requirements.
 A preschool teacher’s assistant gets to plan fun activities for the children, creatively interacting with them by organizing art projects and storytelling, teaching them about colours, shapes, and numbers.
 They may also prepare snacks and help the children get dressed, providing one-on-one attention for preschoolers of diverse backgrounds.

 An ECA has an extensive list of responsibilities to keep in mind throughout his/her day at a nursery school.
 Some of these duties include:

 - Arranging and rearranging furniture to accommodate naptime and lunchtime

 - Helping the supervisor keep records of the children

 - Cleaning and maintaining equipment